Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: Related Works

-Visual-object-detection-based methods \cite{walter2019uvdar,nguyen2019vision} are capable of delivering centimeter-level accuracy.
-Nevertheless, the visibility between the drones is a necessary requirent, restricting the swarm formation and the detection range for small drones.
-On the other hand, the association of the data from the detection results is also an issue when all the drones have identical appearance.
-A Coupled Probabilistic Data Association Filter (CPDAF) is proposed in \cite{nguyen2019vision} to associate the detection result and estimate the relative state.
+Visual-object-detection-based methods \cite{walter2019uvdar,nguyen2019vision,xu2020decentralized} are capable of delivering centimeter-level accuracy.
+However, the accuracy of these methods in a swarm of drones is highly dependent on the distance the drones are from each other.
+Data association from the detection results to the corresponding drone ID is also an issue when all the drones appear identical.
+A coupled-probabilistic-data-association-filter (CPDAF)-based approach is proposed in \cite{nguyen2019vision} to associate the detection result and estimate the relative state.
+Nevertheless, the visibility requirement between the drones and the limited FoV of their cameras restrict the swarm formation and the distance between drones for stable state estimation.
+In this paper, the FoV issue is addressed by introducing an omnidirectional front-end.
+Due to the UWB measurements, the proposed method can still estimate the relative state when the distances between the drones are too far for them to detect each other.

+Finally, all the aforementioned methods are limited to relative localization, and global consistency of the estimated states cannot be guaranteed.
+In this paper, global consistency is guaranteed by introducing map-based localization.
+This will also help us with global mapping in our future work.